txt/fse16/doc/table.md

 - `add` and `sub` new values to the summary
 - compute the variability of the `add`ed values
-- find how much this summary `likes` some value
+- find how much this summary `like` some value
 - find the `dist` between values
     - using `norm,dist,furthest`